MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaApplicationTokenIssuancePolicyByRef.md

 ## SYNOPSIS
 Assign a tokenIssuancePolicy to an application.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgApplicationTokenIssuancePolicyByRef](/powershell/module/Microsoft.Graph.Applications/New-MgApplicationTokenIssuancePolicyByRef?view=graph-powershell-1.0)

 ## SYNTAX